samhains/clooi-backrooms/README.md

 - !export [filename]: Export conversation tree to JSON.
     - [filename]: If provided, export the conversation tree to a file with that name, otherwise a prompt will appear to choose a filename.

+- !import [path]: Import a specific transcript by path (defaults to opening a picker under `import/`).

 - !open <id\>: Load a saved conversation by id.
     - <id\>: The id of the conversation to load.